jsgf/hg-alloy/README.md

 ![problem](images/v1-2.png)

-Changesets{0,1} have a parent/child relationship, and Repo0 is connected to Changesets{0,1}, But Repo1 only has Changeset1, not 0.
+Changesets 0 and 1 have a parent/child relationship.
+Repo 0 owns them, but Repo 1 only has Changeset 1, not 0.

-Let's fix that for now by just making it an axiom:
+Let's fix that for now by just making it a fact:
 ```
 fact {
     -- for every existing Repo, the changesets set must be the same as a all the changesets reachable from that set